bottlesdevs/website/download.md

       <li class="link active">
         <a href="https://flathub.org/apps/details/com.usebottles.bottles">
           <h3>Flatpak<span class="badge new">Recommended</span></h3>
-          <p>This is the format we recommend to get the best experience of using Bottles.
+          <p>This is the format we recommend to get the best experience with Bottles.
 It is supported by all Linux distributions via Flathub.</p>
         </a>
       </li>
       <li class="link">